 Your organization’s online reputation is affected by online news stories that may mention your company, association or policy issue, but also by social media mentions, blogs, Wikipedia pages, consumer review webpages and anything else that will show up in a search engine results page.
 In times of crisis or after getting negative press, people turn to the Internet for additional information before they form an opinion or take an action.
 A 2015 Google consumer survey asked, “If an organization had negative press, how would you find out more information?”
 Over two-thirds (67%) of respondents said they would turn to the Internet.

 Organizations are responding to this trend by improving their search engine optimization and marketing, building a base of online supporters, and creating a rapid digital response plan.
 Organizations who do the latter are often actively developing “dark sites” and empowering social media managers to respond to tweets to comments without approval during crises.

 Digital public affairs is changing rapidly and organizations must keep pace.
 Organizations are building robust digital advocacy programs, hiring digital communications professionals, investing in advanced digital advocacy software and implementing sophisticated, data- and analytics-driven campaigns.

-In 2016, the Council has offered many executive education programs in the digital public affairs space, and on June 23, we will host the Digital Media and Advocacy Summit at the Westin Hotel in Alexandria, Va.
+In 2017, the Council has offered many executive education programs in the digital public affairs space, and on June 13, we will host the Digital Media and Advocacy Summit at the W Hotel in Washington, D.C.
 Join us and over 100 of your advocacy and public affairs professionals from across the country to discuss the future of digital media, online advocacy, grassroots lobbying and reputation management.
 For the full agenda, click here.